 - Excluding from Varnish excludes the entire link from Varnish to prevent caching on it.
 If you exclude a link (/file.php) then that file would not cache through Varnish.

-- If you use a link (“/checkout/”) which is not a complete destination and can have several links after “checkout/” such as “checkout/cart” or “checkout/items” then all links with “checkout/” would not cache through varnish.
+- If you use an incomplete destination link (/checkout/) and can have several links after checkout/ such as checkout/cart or checkout/items, all links with checkout/ would not cache through Varnish.

 Now Select Varnish Settings.
 Then, click Add New Rule.

 Choose URL from the Type drop-down menu that you wish to exclude.
 Enter your string in the Value input field.
 In this example, all links using /checkout/ will be excluded from Varnish and would not cache content.

 Note: Only relative URLs can be excluded from caching (eg: /checkout/) and not absolute URLs (http://domain.com/checkout/).